 - Don't go wandering off from viewpoints alone.
 This is simply asking for trouble.

 The enquiries from visitors should stretch beyond what is to be expected on the game drive.
-Please consult management upon your arrival for information on safety within the camp/reserve, designated areas for smoking etc. Walking is normally only allowed at the visitor centers, lodges, and camps.
-In the bush we are in wild country, and wild animals may frequent the lodges and camps.
+Please consult management upon your arrival for information on safety within the camp/reserve, designated areas for smoking etc. Walking is normally only allowed at the visitor centres, lodges, and camps.
+In the bush, we are in a wild country, and wild animals may frequent the lodges and camps.
 Guards will escort you to and from your lodging, particularly at night.
 You should never walk outdoors after dark without a guard, even to your rooms.
 After retiring to your rooms at night, don’t leave them.